 Things to do in Ethiopia

-There is plenty to see and do in the ancient country of Ethiopia, but getting to attractions isn't always easy.
+There's plenty to see and do in the ancient country of Ethiopia, but getting to attractions isn't always easy.
 However, many of the attractions are incredibly impressive and it's worth negotiating the chaos for a sight of them.

-Northern Ethiopia holds the greatest attraction for visitors, as it's one of the country's richest regions for culture, history, and natural splendour.
+Northern Ethiopia holds the greatest attraction for visitors, as it's one of the country's richest regions for culture, history and natural splendour.
 The Historic Route has some breathtaking assets and is a fairly well-beaten trail on which travellers can feel safe.

-With more castles, palaces, and churches than any other city in Africa, the medieval city of Gondar is a wondrous place.
+With more castles, palaces and churches than any other city in Africa, the medieval city of Gondar is a wondrous place.
 Not to be outdone, the city of Axum is said to contain the Ark of the Covenant, as well as the ancient capital of the Queen of Sheba.

 The ancient city of Harar, fourth holiest city in the world for Islam, boasts 82 mosques within its fortified walls, but Ethiopia's top attractions are undoubtedly the 13th-century rock-hewn churches of Lalibela.
 They are among the most incredible manmade structures in the world, revered and renowned among Ethiopians and foreigners alike, and the venue for some of the most famous religious festivals in Ethiopia.
 Having taken at least 24 years to complete, the astounding churches are believed to have been created with the help of angels.